gabrielmissio/hyperledger-fabric-javascript-sample/README.md

 ## Download binaries

-> :warning: be sure to run the following command in root directory
+> :warning: Be sure to run the following command in the root directory

 ```bash
 curl -sSL https://bit.ly/2ysbOFE | bash -s -- 2.3.3 1.5.2